PiwikPRO/PPMS-PublicDocs/data_collection/mobile/Piwik_PRO_SDK_for_React_Native.md

 Parameters:
 - `path: string` *(required)* – screen path (it will be mapped to the URL path).
 - `options` – screen tracking options, object containing four properties (all of them are optional):
-    - `title: string` – the title of the action being tracked (it will be omitted in iOS application).
+    - `title: string` – the title of the action being tracked (it will be omitted in iOS application). **Warning:** The title parameter is deprecated and will soon be removed.
+We recommend not to use it.
     - `customDimensions` – the object specifying [custom dimensions](#tracking-custom-dimensions).
     - `screenCustomVariables` – the object specifying [screen custom variables](#tracking-custom-variables).
     - `visitCustomVariables` – the object specifying [visit custom variables](#tracking-custom-variables).